christasmithgit/RPTestingSample/Testing.md

 - Almost anything can be tested, so when defining the spec, don�t worry about how you will test!
 - Test ranges, including null
 - Test conditional and branching logic
-- Don�t try and test framework/platform code
+- Don't try and test framework/platform code
 - API Validation for example
 - Aim for high test coverage, but know that 100% isn�t achievable